AstraZeneca trumpets solo strength in cancer drugs, snubbing Pfizer

 "Pfizer doesn’t really have a pipeline of new drugs but AstraZeneca does," he said.

-Most AstraZeneca investors have focused their interest on its cancer drug portfolio, particularly immuno-oncology where it has 13 combination trials underway and 16 planned.
+Most AstraZeneca investors have focussed their interest on its cancer drug portfolio, particularly immuno-oncology where it has 13 combination trials underway and 16 planned.

 It is also making rapid progress with a new pill against lung cancer, called AZD9291, which is now expected to be filed for U.S. approval in the second quarter of 2015.